 6. Make a Paracord Hammock

-This one can be a bit of a stretch, but with enough paracord, you can make a hammock.
+This one can be a bit of a stretch, but you can make a hammock with enough paracord.
 The good thing is, it’s not just going to fit a specific dimension between two trees.
-It doesn’t matter how far apart they are, because you’re the one making it.
+It doesn’t matter how far apart they are because you’re the one making it.

 With a coil of paracord, simple weaving patterns can create a comfortable and safe harness, which can then be turned into a hammock.
-If you’re not sure where you’re going to stay when you get out in the wilderness, or you didn’t have time to bring a tent with you, paracord can save the day.
+If you’re unsure where you’re going to stay when you get out in the wilderness, or you didn’t have time to bring a tent, braided paracord can save the day.

-I would recommend knowing proper knotting techniques and how to layer paracord well before you venture out into the unknown.
+We would recommend knowing the proper techniques to tie knots and how to layer paracord well before you venture out into the unknown.
 Some essential knots to know include the overhand knot, square knot, bowline knot, figure-eight knot, cobra knot, and monkey fist knot.

 7. Fishing Line

-Your line got tangled or it was forgotten entirely.
+Your line got tangled, or it was forgotten entirely.
 Thankfully, you have paracord.
-You can’t just sink an entire line of paracord in the water, because it will absolutely spook fish into staying far away from you.
+You can’t just sink an entire line of paracord in the water because it will spook fish into staying far away from you.

-But you can cut one end off your paracord and then use one of the interior strands as a fishing line.
-No matter what color your paracord is on the outside, you can be pretty sure that it’s white on the inside (otherwise it would be a waste of dye).
+But you can cut one end off your paracord and then use one of the inner threads as a fishing line.
+No matter what color your paracord is on the outer sheath, you can be pretty sure that it’s white on the inside (otherwise it would be a waste of dye).

 8. Snares and Traps

-You don’t know how long you’re going to be out in the middle of nowhere during a SHTF situation.
+You don’t know how long you’ll be out in the middle of nowhere during a SHTF situation.
 Well, you’ve got to eat, right?
 You can easily use 550+ paracord to make solid, quality snares and traps for birds, squirrels, and other small animals.

 9. Make a Bow and Arrow

-This one is more involved, but totally feasible.
-You find a quality branch that you can quickly whittle into a bow stock, and then you can use paracord to make the actual bow for it.
+This one is more involved but totally feasible.
+You find a quality sturdy branch that you can quickly whittle into a bow stock, and then you can use paracord to make the actual bow for it.